ejconlon/donutz/README.md

 ## Prior work

-This project is based on [8fl](https://git.sr.ht/~nasser/8fl), using some of the same interfaces and concepts, but with a different implementation.
+This project is based on [8fl](https://git.sr.ht/~nasser/8fl), using some of the same interfaces, concepts, and utility functions, but with a generally different implementation.

 ## Installation and Use